texhex/OSFontPack/FontInstallationIssues.md

 As soon as a font is used, the TTF file for it is locked and can’t be updated to a newer version.

+*OSFontPack.exe* will try to replace any locked file five times and if this doesn’t work, it will use `PendingFileOperations` to replace the file in question upon next boot.

 ##The FontCache service can lock a fonts during installation

 For performance reasons, Windows includes a cache for all installed fonts.
 Because it is sometime to “eager” to read the information from a file, the installation can fail because the file is locked during the installation.

+*OSFontPack.exe* will stop `FontCache` (and `FontCache3.0.0.0` for .NET if it exists) during installation.
 ##The font data in the registry and the font files can be different

 Depending what else has gone wrong, the font registration data (Name and File) inside the registry can be different from the actual fonts installed in C:\WINDOWS\FONTS.
 When this happens, the fonts can go “crazy” - see issue [#152 for Hack](https://github.com/chrissimpkins/Hack/issues/152).